NeuroRehack/WMORE/README.md

  * A MicroSDXC V30 U3 C10 A2
  * Sim card tray pin (for pressing the reset button)
  * USB type A to USB type C cable

+In addition to this component access to the following is required:
+* 3D printing equipment and filament (we used PLA)
+* Soldering Iron
+* Soldering Microscope (for replacing the SMD resistor, see section below)

 It is recommended to flash the Arduino Nano's and OLA's firmware before soldering and assembling the components into the case as this makes testing and debugging easier.
-It's especially important to do so for the Arduino Nano as once the case closed the Nano's micro USB is no longer accessibe 😉.
+It's especially important to do so for the Arduino Nano as once the case is closed the Nano's micro USB port is no longer accessibe.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>